 Choose the right platforms and plug-ins to allow for personalization at key points in the customer journey, as well as mobile adaptability and eWallet integration.

 Brands should prepare for changes to both their supply chain and cash flow as they move from fulfilling a few large orders to wholesalers to the higher frequency of smaller orders in the DTC market.

 Reliable delivery drives many online buying decisions.
 Brands moving to DTC need to optimize the logistical side of order fulfillment and shipping to ensure reliable delivery to consumers all over the world.

 As a company grows, it’s important to install proper tracking tools and attribution software in order to gain a clear picture of where new customers are coming from and what motivates existing customers to buy more.

 DTC marketing is becoming more personalized as tracking tools and software integrations allow for more targeted marketing.
 But beyond smart algorithms and sophisticated funnels, direct-to-consumer brands who want to stay the course in 2021 also need to foster a sense of community with their customers.

 DTC brands with a relatable brand story will be able to get their message across on social channels to more potential customers and stand out from their competition.
 A winning direct-to-consumer marketing strategy is all about building a relationship with the consumer.

 Brands who are following the guidelines below are finding a way to cut through the noise in ecommerce marketing today and bring loyal customers to their brand.

-DTC marketing offers the unique opportunity for DTC brands to speak 1-on-1 with their customers.
+DTC marketing offers a unique opportunity for DTC brands to speak 1-on-1 with their customers.

-Today the consumer carries around a comparative shopping tool in their pockets, and that’s exactly how they use it.
-Brands who treat their customers as users, not as buyers, set themselves apart as a go-to resource.
+Today the average consumer carries around a comparative shopping tool in their pockets, and that’s exactly how they use it.
+Brands that treat their customers as users, not as buyers, set themselves apart as a go-to resource.